 Faculty of Law, Syiah Kuala University, Banda Aceh,

+(Paper presented at the International Research Seminar on “Governance in Autonomy Statuses: Institutions and Mechanisms”, held in Geneva on 22 March 2012)

 Abstract

 In Aceh’s history since the independence of Indonesia in 1945, two armed conflicts have been recorded: Darul Islam-Tentara Islam Indonesia (DI-TII) in 1953, followed by Gerakan Aceh Merdeka (GAM) /Free Aceh Movement declared in 1976.
 The Indonesian government’s efforts to resolve the conflict through military force proved a failure and both armed conflicts were resolved through peace dialogue.
 The Ikrar Lamteh agreement has resolved the DI-TII conflict in 1957 and the Helsinki MoU resolved the GAM conflict in 2005.
 Unfortunately the Ikrar Lamteh was not a long-lasting solution since commitments were not enforced and not included into a legal instrument.
 Peace achieved through the Helsinki MoU was relatively better since the peace and political commitments were formalized in a legal instrument (an Act), called the Law on Governing of Aceh (Act No. 11/2006, LoGA).
 Moreover this Act – popularly known as the Aceh Special Autonomy Act – became a reference for the special autonomy status of Aceh, which slightly differs from the autonomy of other Indonesian provinces.
 From these two experiences it can be concluded that the commitment/political decision to end a conflict, especially an armed conflict, must be formalized into a legal instrument.
 Although the process of recovery of territorial integrity is different from the one followed for the Sahara region, the lessons learnt from the Aceh process could be applicable to the case of the Sahara region.